-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.

 Manufacturing Systems

 In this course students will be working with a variety of machines and hand tools in order to mass produce products for consumers.
 Students will learn and implement techniques used in the manufacturing industry to increase production time as well as increase production quality.
 Students will be educated in the use of hand tools and machinery necessary to complete their manufacturing projects.